Trump signs $1.3 trillion spending bill, despite earlier threat to veto

 The White House has tried to use the DACA issue to convince Democrats to support approximately $25 billion in funding for Trump’s central campaign promise.
 But a congressional GOP source told Fox News talks broke drown after Democrats pushed for a path to citizenship to include also those who are currently eligible -- expanding those covered to 1.8 million.

-The spending bill passed Congress includes only $1.6 billion for border measures -- much of which is for repairs to already existing fencing.
+The spending bill passed by Congress includes only $1.6 billion for border measures -- much of which is for repairs to already existing fencing.
 It explicitly rules out any new prototypes of the kind President Trump viewed this month in California.
-But House Speaker Paul Ryan, R-Wis., and the White House has pushed back against conservative concerns on Thursday, saying it provided for 100 miles of border construction.
+But House Speaker Paul Ryan, R-Wis., and the White House pushed back against conservative concerns on Thursday, saying it provided for 100 miles of border construction.

 FUNDING FOR BORDER WALL IN SPENDING BILL DIVIDES CONSERVATIVES, ESTABLISHMENT REPUBLICANS